 It looks like there was a problem contacting the store.
 Please try reloading your browser.
 If the problem persists try contacting us at firstname.lastname@example.org

-The 2016 Tablas Creek Vineyard Picpoul Blanc (also known as Piquepoul or Piquepoul Blanc in France) is Tablas Creek’s ninth bottling -- and first since 2014 -- of this traditional Southern Rhône varietal, used in Châteauneuf du Pape as a blending component, and best known from the crisp light green wines of the Pinet Region in the Languedoc.
+The 2017 Tablas Creek Vineyard Picpoul Blanc (also known as Piquepoul or Piquepoul Blanc in France) is Tablas Creek’s tenth bottling of this traditional Southern Rhône varietal, used in Châteauneuf du Pape as a blending component, and best known from the crisp light green wines of the Pinet Region in the Languedoc.
 Derived from the French "piquer" (to sting), in France the grape is known for its bright acidity, its minerality, and a clean lemony flavor.
 We have found that in California, it maintains its bright acidity, but also develops an appealing tropical lushness.

-The 2016 Picpoul Blanc is spicy and powerful on the nose, with Meyer lemon, watermelon, crushed rock, and a rich yeasty note.
-The palate shows flavors of grilled lemon, fresh mango, sweet baking spices, and saline minerality.
+The 2017 Picpoul Blanc is both bright and tropical on the nose, with aromas of fresh pineapple, wet rocks, gingersnap, and minty spice.
+The palate shows flavors of passion fruit, grilled pineapple, fresh coconut, sweet baking spices, and sea spray minerality.
 The acids build in the mouth and the wine finishes with lingering flavors of wet rocks and lemon zest.
 Drink now and over the next few years.

 - Adelaida District Paso Robles